DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 cryptocurrencies into a means to vitally and fundamentally transform the relations of production under capitalism are much more shaky.
-More comforting to assume that if the grammar of money itself can be changed, the whole language and imaginary of society will follow.
+More comforting to assume that if the grammar of money itself can be changed, the whole language and imagination of society will follow.
 Yet in the absence of either a strong regulatory state or powerful workers’ movements, there is little to prevent Bitcoin from becoming the lingua franca of a new capitalist order or corporate oligarchy.